Biden’s low profile on Guantanamo rankles as prison turns 20

 “Until I see some visible signs that the administration is going to do something about it, I am not heartened,” said Lehnert, the retired Marine Corps general.
 “If there is somebody in charge of closing Guantanamo, I have not talked to anybody that knows who they are.”

-Advocates argue the administration could resolve the fate of the rest by transferring the military commission cases to federal court and releasing the rest.
+Advocates argue the administration could resolve the fate of the rest through plea agreements with those charged in the military commission cases and releasing the rest.

 Biden’s low-key approach could be a smart strategy considering the political opposition encountered by Obama, argues Ramzi Kassem, a law professor at the City University of New York who with his students has represented 14 Guantanamo prisoners since 2005.